ubbdst/elasticsearch-rdf-river/README.rst

 Prerequisites:

-* ElasticSearch 0.90.2 or later
+* ElasticSearch 1.x

-* Java 7 Runtime Environment or later
+* Java 8 Runtime Environment or later

 Binaries for this plugin are available at: